 Harry Ally is from Bridgewater, New Jersey.
 He has an MFA degree in painting from the University of North Texas and a BFA from Texas Christian University.
-He has been a Professor of Art for over thirty years and is now retiring from Valdosta State University as an emeritus professor.
+He has been a Professor of Art for over thirty years.
+He is now retired from teaching and has the honorary title of Emeritus Professor at Valdosta State University.
 His work has appeared in many national and solo exhibitions across the country.
 He has won numerous awards for his work and many of his pieces are included in private and corporate collections.
-He has been represented by a number of galleries over the years including the Pryor Gallery and the Bill Lowe Gallery in Atlanta, the Soren Christensen in New Orleans, the Stricoff in NYC, the Craighead Green Gallery in Dallas, among others.
-He currently maintains a private studio and serves as the Artist in Residence of the Lincoln Art House in Troy, Ohio.
+He has been represented by a number of galleries over the years including the Pryor Gallery and the Bill Lowe Gallery in Atlanta, the Soren Christensen in New Orleans, the Stricoff in NYC, the Craighead Green Gallery in Dallas, Julie Nester Gallery in Park City, Utah among others.
+He currently maintains a private studio in Troy, Ohio.

 Artist’s Statement 2012